indigodavid/metropolitan-museum-of-art/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack Project

-> In this project I built a simple yet powerful webpack boilerplate, which will be used as a starting point for other projects.
+# Metropolitan Museum of Art

+> This project displays the art collection using the Metropolitan Museum of Art API.
+For this project we used HTML, CSS, Javascript, Webpack and Jest.

 ## Built With

+- HTML
+- CSS
-- Major languages
+- JavaScript
-- Frameworks
+- JEST
-- Technologies used
+- Webpack

 ## Getting Started